 Life is challenging enough for most people who have a clean record, but it becomes even more so after a felony conviction.
 So now that you are out of prison and have your sentence behind you, how can you be successful?

 Let’s look at this issue.

 In this blog post, we’ll cover the following:

 - Stories of Success

-What once have been a promising career as an accountant, teacher, or nurse is no longer available to them because they have lost the license, certification, or union membership that established them in those chosen fields.
+You may have had a promising career as an accountant, teacher, or nurse that is no longer available to you because you lost the license or certification that allowed you to work in those fields.

 Seven Steps to Success

 As this suggests, success is a process.
 It isn’t a one-step effort either, but it is doable for those who are serious about their future.
 We will look at what is involved and the steps you will have to go through to find that often elusive success.

 Being successful can be broken down into a seven-step process.
 Here they are:

 The first step in being successful is making a decision to be successful.
 Success isn’t just going to happen or fall into your lap.
 Anything that is worthwhile in life takes some effort that starts with making a decision.